-The Bank may suspend or debar a member, Sponsor, or project owner from participation in the Program if such party shows a pattern of noncompliance, or engages in a single instance of flagrant noncompliance, with the terms of the AHP application, Agreement, regulations, or policies.
+The Bank, in its sole discretion, may suspend or debar a member, Sponsor, or project owner from participation in the Program if such party shows a pattern of noncompliance, or engages in a single instance of noncompliance, with the terms of the AHP application, Agreement, regulations, or policies.

-G. Competitive Program: Feasibility and Need for AHP Subsidy Guidelines a) Technical Assistance b) Member Underwriting
+I. Competitive Program: Feasibility and Need for AHP Subsidy Guidelines a) Technical Assistance b) Member Underwriting